Treats moderate to severe chronic pain. This medicine is a narcotic pain reliever.

 - Throw any used patch away so that children or pets cannot get to it.
 There is still enough medicine in a used patch to make a child or pet very sick.
 Fold a used patch in half with the sticky sides together and flush it down the toilet, and then wash your hands thoroughly with soap and water.
 You may also place the used patch in the patch disposal unit to be thrown in the trash.
 When you stop treatment, take all of the leftover patches out of the packages, fold them in half, and throw them away.

-- Keep all medicine away from children and never share your medicine with anyone.If a child is exposed to this medicine, call Poison Control or an emergency room right away.
+- Keep all medicine out of the reach of children.
+Never share your medicine with anyone.If a child is exposed to this medicine, call Poison Control or an emergency room right away.

 Drugs and Foods to Avoid